In this article:

 - If you keep up with your lower payments under a mortgage modification plan, you may be able to rebuild your credit scores within a few years.

 By contrast, a foreclosure will remain on your credit report—and damage your credit scores—for seven years from the date of your first missed mortgage payment.
 (The score impact of a foreclosure diminishes over time, but doesn't end until it "falls off" your credit report after seven years.)

 Alternatives to Mortgage Modification

-- Repayment plans: If you've missed a few mortgage payments but are able to resume regular payments, a repayment plan can temporarily increase your monthly payments until you've repaid the amount you missed (plus interest), after which your payments will return to the normal amount.
+- Repayment plan: If you're able to resume regular mortgage payments after missing a few, a repayment plan can temporarily increase your monthly payments until you've repaid the amount you missed (plus interest), after which your payments will return to normal.

-- Mortgage forbearance: A forbearance plan suspends or reduces your payments for up to 12 months, after which you must resume regular payments and repay the payments excused during the forbearance period.
-Forbearance programs are designed for borrowers with temporary financial challenges.
+- Mortgage forbearance: A mortgage forbearance plan is meant for borrowers with temporary financial challenges.
+It suspends or reduces your payments for up to 12 months, after which you must resume regular payments and repay excused payments.

-- Refinancing: If you have good credit and interest rates are more favorable than they were when you got your original mortgage, it may be possible to refinance your mortgage—that is, replace your original loan with a new one with more affordable payments.
+- Refinancing: If you have good credit and interest rates are more favorable than when you got your original mortgage, you may be able to refinance your mortgage with a loan that's more affordable.